Thunderheart: Plot

-After being told to find 'the source', Ray and Walter travel to Red Deer Table, a location that Leo was investigating prior to his death.
-Ray tells Walter about a dream he had about the Wounded Knee Massacre, in which he was running with other Native Americans from US soldiers.
-Walter states that Ray had a vision, and that Ray is "Thunderheart", a Native American hero slain at Wounded Knee, who is now reincarnated to deliver them from their current troubles.
-After arriving at Red Deer Table, the pair come across a government-sponsored plan to strip mine uranium on the reservation.
-The mining is polluting the water supply and fueling the bloody conflict between the reservation's anti-government ARM and Milton's men.
+Ray and Walter then travel to Red Deer Table, a location that Leo was investigating prior to his death.
+Ray previously had a dream about the Wounded Knee Massacre, in which he was running with other Natives from US soldiers.
+According to Walter, that was a vision, and Ray is "Thunderheart", a Native American hero slain at Wounded Knee, who is now reincarnated to deliver them from their current troubles.
+The pair eventually discover a government-sponsored plan to strip mine uranium on the reservation.
+The mining is polluting the water supply and fueling the conflict between the reservation's anti-government ARM and Milton's men.
 While the land is not owned by Milton, he receives kickbacks from the leases.
-Ray and Crow Horse discover Maggie's body at the site.
-Ray rushes back to Richard, but finds him dead in his wheelchair, his wrists slit to make his death look like a suicide.
+Ray and Walter discover Maggie's body at the site.
+Richard is later found dead as well, his wrists slit to make his death look like a suicide.

 Walter and Ray are pursued by Frank, Jack, and his pro-government collaborators.
 Ray reveals that he recorded Richard's confession, implicating Frank in Leo's murder.
-Ray and Walter are eventually cornered but before they can be killed, the ARM shows up to protect them.
-Frank and Jack are apprehended after being cornered and outnumbered by the armed resistance.
+Ray and Walter are cornered but before they can be killed, the ARM shows up to protect them.
+Frank and Jack are apprehended after being outnumbered.
 Ray, disillusioned by the corruption, leaves the FBI.